russellgordon/math-club-2024-25/content/source-icd2o/shared/Tasks/Gig Poster.md

 ## Due date

-You must add all required elements described above in to your portfolio *prior* to leaving for the Winter Break.
+You must add all required elements described above in to your portfolio *prior* by the end of our final period on Friday, November 29, 2024.

 No exceptions – please, plan ahead – everything will take longer than you expect to finish.

-> [!IMPORTANT]
-> Mr. Gordon's holiday actually starts when he has evaluated your portfolio and written  your next report card comment for this course while this module is fresh in his memory.
-He will not chase you to hand in missing work but will simply evaluate what is present in your portfolio when the Winter Break begins.
 ## Learning goals

 Successful completion of this task is great evidence of mastery for learning goals 1, 4, 5, and 6.